24

 Chief Executive Business Office · Contact Center · Deacons/Deacons Wives · Destiny World · Edify/Men’s Ministry · FireHouse · GPS/Partners · Jakes Divinity School · PH Arts & Music · PH Intl Pastoral Alliance · Public Relations · Translation · Outreach

-Requests tagged as Rapid Support bypass MSD routing entirely and go straight to the Ops Coordinator for immediate triage and assignment.
-These are execution-only tasks that do not enter the campaign lifecycle.
-SLA: 1–3 days.
+Requests tagged as Rapid Support bypass MSD routing entirely and go straight to Kaylin Harris (Marketing Operations Lead) for immediate triage and assignment.
+SLA: capacity-queued by pod.

 Role Definitions